Random | Best Random Tools

 The Reality: Even if you drink water with a spider in it, you're not going to feel the effects of its venom.
 Venom and poison are two very different substances.
 While simply ingesting poison is enough to trigger its effects, venom has to be injected directly into the bloodstream.
 That's why venomous spiders have fangs - to efficiently inject venom into their prey.
 Additionally, the venom would be so diluted by the water it's unlikely it would have any effect.
 After boiling it, your spider-venom tea is as harmless as Earl Grey.

-• Baby Spiders Live In Bananas on Random Creepy-Crawly Myths And Urban Legends About Spiders
+• Spiders Lived In A Woman's Hair on Random Creepy-Crawly Myths And Urban Legends About Spiders

 • The Daddy Longlegs Is The Most Poisonous Spider On Earth on Random Creepy-Crawly Myths And Urban Legends About Spiders